SuvanshShukla/ovgu-magdeburg/01_database_concepts/04_exercise_answers/exercise_4.md

 );
 ```

+Note: you forgot it but you need to add `ON UPDATE CASCADE` this would help keep referential integrity when updating data.

 ## 2. Which possibilities does the DDL provide to guarantee referential integrity in case of deletes or updates?

+The following provide referential integrity in case of updates or updates:

+1. CASCADE
+2. DEFAULT
+3. NULL
+4. RESTRICT

 ## 3. Given the following relational schema of the database found in the appendix:
 ## Customer (Cid, Name) offers (Did -> Dealer, Pid -> Product)